Skip Navigation

 Collateral Programs

 Government agencies must ensure the security of public money on deposit at depository institutions, such as a bank.
-A bank must pledge collateral (as detailed in Treasury’s lists of acceptable collateral) to secure these funds.
+A bank must pledge collateral (see Treasury’s lists of acceptable collateral) to secure these funds.

-This page contains information and links to the rules governing Treasury’s Fiscal Service collateral programs, lists of acceptable collateral, and collateral margins.
+This page contains information and links to the rules governing Treasury’s Fiscal Service collateral programs, lists of acceptable collateral, and collateral margins tables.

-You can learn more about Treasury's collateral programs from
+You can learn more about Treasury's 31 CFR Part 202 and 225 collateral programs from

 Treasury Collateral Management and Monitoring